Conceived and Scripted by Lillian Meredith

 I wish I could tell you that the play ends as lighthearted and jovial as it begins, but alas, it does not, which creates a tonal imbalance in the play’s trajectory.
 I’m sure there’s a way to solve this issue and keep the breadth of the journey intact, but the solution will have to be uncovered with a little more work and another production.
 I’m voicing hope here that The Living Room will continue its good work on a piece that has great potential.
 The play performs at a brisk 90 minutes but only scratches the surface of some of the complicated questions that it broaches.
 It could easily go for another 30 minutes and offer a deeper exploration of what makes female ownership of sexuality so abhorrent to society.
 In the meantime, and just to be safe, you should not miss this incarnation of #liberated.

 (#liberated plays at IRT Theater, 154 Christopher Street, through June 19, 2016.
 The running time is 90 minutes without intermission.
 Performances are Mondays and Wednesdays thru Saturdays at 7:30; Sundays at 3 and 7:30.
 Tickets are $18 and are available at brownpapertickets.com.
 For more information visit irttheatre.org.)

 #liberated is conceived and scripted by Lillian Meredith, created by The Living Room.
 Directed by Rachel Karp and Jaki Bradley.
-Set Design is by Frank Oliva.
-Costume Design is by Heather McDevitt Barton.
-Lighting Design is by Scot Gianelli.
-Sound Design is by Ben Vigus.
+Set Design by Frank Oliva.
+Costume Design by Heather McDevitt Barton.
+Lighting Design by Scot Gianelli.
+Sound Design by Ben Vigus.
 Stage Manager is Jacob Halpern Weitzman.

-The cast is Tamara Del Rosso, Zoe Sophia Garcia, Lillian Meredith, Gabby Sherba, Taylor Shurte and Madison Welterlen.
+The cast is [Name Redacted], Zoe Sophia Garcia, Lillian Meredith, Gabby Sherba, Taylor Shurte and Madison Welterlen.